siyuanzhao/automated-essay-grading/README.md

 # Automated Essay Grading
 Source code for the paper [A Memory-Augmented Neural Model for Automated Grading](http://dl.acm.org/citation.cfm?doid=3051457.3053982) in L@S 2017.
+**Note** that recent check-in updates the python from python 2.5 to python 3.7.
 ![Model Structure](AES-Model.png)

 The dataset comes from Kaggle ASAP competition.
 You can download the data from the link below.